ConstantinSavu/Face-recognition-application-for-embedded-devices/README.md

-# Face Recognition Application Project Report
+# Face Recognition Application Project

 ## Overview
 This project report details the design and implementation of a face recognition application.
 The application uses a compact Convolutional Neural Network (CNN) architecture, MobileNet V3 Small, which is optimized for functionality on an embedded device.